Meertalige Kinderen: Wat doe je ermee?

-HLSE is partnering with SALTO schools and the Expat Center to organize an event to bring together heritage language schools (organizers, teachers, parent volunteers) and Dutch primary school teachers.
-Check this site for updates.
+HLSE has organized an event to bring together heritage language programs and Dutch primary school teachers.

 Events of interest to the HLSE community